 The project is realised through curatorship, commissions, cooking, image-making and collecting, and an experimental communion of all of the above, with annual public output.
 Though the outcome focuses on Ireland, the research and context is global.

-In 2021, when the project began, it took the shape of a number of artistic commissions, with support from PhotoIreland Festival, and additionally manifested in a festival publication the following year.
-2022 will see two residencies and commissions, with more details announced soon.
+In 2021, when the project began, it took the shape of a number of artistic commissions, with support from PhotoIreland Festival.
+2022 and 2023 will see a series of commissions, titled The Collectors, funded by the Arts Council of Ireland's Visual Arts Project Award.

 The research is supported by the Arts Council of Ireland through the Visual Arts Bursary in the years 2021 and 2022.